Doylestown Hospital's stroke experts want you to know how to identify stroke and what to do about it.

 - The ED sends a page to the stroke team so they are available and ready even before the patient arrives.

 Ambulance crews can start an IV, check blood pressure/pulse, give fluids and stabilize the patient en route to the hospital.
 This is something a family member or friend can't do if they're driving the patient.
-"EMS can also handle the unexpected, like if a person stops breathing," adds Brooke.
+"EMS can also handle the unexpected, like if a person stops breathing," adds Tammy.

 Learn more about Stroke Services